DataLovecraft/sprint_challenges/unit_3/software_engineering/Unit3-Sprint1-SprintChallenge.md

 - `price` (integer with default value 10)
 - `weight` (integer with default value 20)
 - `flammability` (float with default value 0.5)
-- `identifier` (integer, automatically genererated as a random (uniform) number anywhere from 1000000 to 9999999, includisve)(inclusive).
+- `identifier` (integer, automatically generated as a random (uniform) number anywhere from 1000000 to 9999999(inclusive).

 Write a Python `class` to model the above data.
 Make sure you are *precise* in your field names and types, and that your class has an `__init__` constructor